LeslyeCream/Syrup/README.md

 * Articles include tags, date and a link to the original web site.
 If the article does not have a cover image, it is replaced with a generic one for "visual consistency".

+* It does not connect directly to the website to download the item so it is considerably more private and should theoretically work even if the site is blocked

 * Available as XML File project for Tasker or App (Soon)

 * No trackers, no analytics, just fly!